edisonxiang/perf/docs/proposals/perf.md

 | Disk Size                      |  40GB                                        |
 | Count                          |  2...N                                       |

-One of these VMs is used to run KubeEdge Cloud Part pod which are running EdgeController and CloudHub.
+One of these VMs is used to run KubeEdge Cloud Part pod which is running EdgeController and CloudHub and so on.
-The other VMs are used to run numbers of KubeEdge Edge Nodes pods which are running Edged and EdgeHub and so on.
+The other VMs are used to run numbers of KubeEdge Edge Node pods which are running Edged and EdgeHub and so on.
 We will adjust the Count of VMs based on the KubeEdge Edge Nodes numbers.

-KubeEdge Performance Test setup is similar with K8S KubeMark setup, where they simulate numbers of hollow-nodes in pods and deploy on K8S Cluster.
+KubeEdge Performance Test setup is similar with K8S KubeMark setup, where they simulate numbers of hollow-node pods and deploy on K8S Cluster.
-In KubeEdge we also do the similar kind of simulation for creating KubeEdge Edge Nodes in pods and deploy the pods through deployment.
+In KubeEdge we also do the similar kind of simulation for creating KubeEdge Edge Node pods and deploy the pods through deployment, the difference is that we use docker in docker for KubeEdge Edge Nodes.
+That means the applications deployed by KubeEdge will be running in the KubeEdge Edge Node pods.
 Our pod takes up resources as below:
 - 1 pod : 0.10 vCPU & 250MB RAM

 With KubeEdge pod deployment we can accomodate 10 pods/1vCPU approximately.